adnammit/notes/javascript.md

     - the rendering engine processes any supplied CSS rules
 * when is JS loaded?
     - as the browser loads the document, when it finds a `script` tag it stops and loads it, and does whatever it needs to do
-    - if you have in-line script and put it halfway through your document, `document.write('Good afternoon!')` will be inserted at that halfway point in the document.
+    - if you have in-line script (`document.write('Good afternoon!')`, say) and put it halfway through your document, 'Good afternoon!' will be inserted at that halfway point in the document.

 ### NODES
 * below the parent `document` object, the DOM consists of a tree of objects called nodes